Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Laser Therapy

-Laser therapy can help with stretch marks removal, but it works best in the initial phase [2].
-You should have this therapy while stretch marks are still fresh and look red.
+According to an article on the American Osteopathic College of Dermatology website, laser therapy can help with stretch mark removal, but it works best in the initial phase [2].
+You should have this therapy while the stretch marks are still fresh and look red.

 The most common laser therapy is Pulse Dye Laser (PDL).

-This therapy is only done at dermatology clinics and is pricey.
-The laser targets the existing marks, reduces redness and prevents their further progression.
+This therapy is only done at dermatology clinics and is expensive.
+The laser targets the existing marks, reduces redness, and prevents their further progression.

 You can expect laser treatment to make stretch marks look better and less visible.